History of Dallas (through 1838)

-The history of Dallas, Texas (USA) through 1838 documents the area's prehistory and the exploration that led to the area's settlement and Dallas' subsequent establishment.
+The history of Dallas, Texas, United States, through 1838 concerns the area's prehistory and the exploration that led to the area's settlement and Dallas' subsequent establishment.

 New Spain

 Caddo Native Americans inhabited the Dallas area before it was claimed, along with the rest of Texas, as a part of the Spanish Province of New Spain in the 16th century.
 The area was considerably proximate to French territory, but ambiguity was cleared in 1819 when the Adams-Onís Treaty made the Red River the northern boundary of New Spain.

 Athanase de Mézières

 Another European who probably visited the Dallas area was Athanase de Mézières in 1778.
 De Mézières, a Frenchman then in the service of the King of Spain, probably crossed the West Fork of the Trinity River near present-day Fort Worth, having followed the western edge of the Eastern Cross Timbers from the Tawakoni Village on the Brazos River near present Waco.
 He then proceeded north to the Red River.
 He wrote:

 De Mézières' biographer, Bolton, was convinced de Mézières was describing the Eastern Cross Timbers and the route would have him crossing the West Fork of the Trinity River between the present Fort Worth and Arlington.